- Applying to study

 Student Misconduct Rule

-The Student Misconduct Rule applies to all students of the University and to students registered in a University Affiliate Course (including The College).
+The Student Misconduct Rule (opens in a new window) applies to all students of the University and to students registered in a University Affiliate Program (including The College).

 The Rule outlines the misconduct process, and clearly defines the roles and responsibilities of staff and students.